jkahne/dotfiles/README.markdown

   last so that they get loaded after we set up zsh autocomplete functions.

 ## add-ons

-There are a few things I use to make my life awesome.
-They're not a required dependency, but if you install them they'll make your life a bit more like a bubble bath.

 - If you want some more colors for things like `ls`, install grc: `brew install grc`.